 The JT Group remains committed to working with regulatory authorities, public health bodies, and the scientific community.
 As part of this engagement, we attend industry events where we are able to make our voice heard.

-We only market our tobacco products and e-cigarettes to adult smokers and vapers in order to maintain brand loyalty and to encourage smokers of competitor brands to switch to our products.
-We do not market tobacco products or e-cigarettes to minors, nor do we encourage anyone to take up smoking, or discourage anyone from quitting smoking.
-We support regulation on the responsible marketing of tobacco products and e-cigarettes, providing it is evidence-based, practical, effective, and proportionate – and that it allows us to communicate with adults who use our products.
+We only market our products to adult consumers in order to maintain brand loyalty and to encourage consumers of competitor brands to switch to our products.
+We do not market our products to minors*, nor do we encourage anyone to start, or discourage anyone from quitting.

-We take responsible marketing very seriously, particularly when it comes to preventing youth smoking.
+We take responsible marketing very seriously, particularly when it comes to preventing youth using our products.
 We never market our tobacco products to minors.

-This focus is reflected in our Global Tobacco Marketing Principles, a guiding document developed in 2016.
+This focus is reflected in our Global Marketing Principles, a guiding document developed in 2016.

-When it comes to our retail partners, we continue to support them by training staff and providing campaign materials to reinforce the message that underage sales are not allowed.
+When it comes to our retail partners, we continue to provide support by training staff and providing campaign materials to reinforce the message that underage sales are not allowed.

-We provide targeted responsible tobacco-retailing programs that effectively tackle youth smoking, and these are welcomed by retailers.
-In the U.K. for example, our IDentify program has been developed to locate retailers who may be at risk, and we performed 1,282 test purchases in 2019.
+We provide targeted responsible retailing programs that effectively tackle youth access to our products, and these are welcomed by retailers.
+In the U.K. for example, the IDentify program has been developed to locate retailers who may be at risk.
 We offer these retailers professional training and help them to raise standards, so that they will avoid making underage sales.